EgoCogNav: Cognition-aware Human Egocentric Navigation: Experiments

 \section{Experiments}

-We evaluate EgoCogNav with baselines in Section~\ref{sec:baseline} and ablate key design choices in Section~\ref{sec:ablation}.
-We also provide qualitative analyses that visualize trajectory and head-pose forecasts and uncertainty signals in Section~\ref{sec:qual}.
+We evaluate EgoCogNav with baselines and ablate key design choices in Section~\ref{sec:ablation}.
+We also provide qualitative analyses that visualize trajectory and head-pose forecasts and uncertainty estimation in Section~\ref{sec:qual}.
 Finally, we discuss limitations and future directions in Section~\ref{sec:limitation}.
-All results are reported on a held-out test set with environments unseen during training.
+All results are reported on a held-out test split.
+Since participants follow the same waypoint sequences within each scenario, this split evaluates generalization to held-out traversal instances, head and gaze movements, and local egocentric observations.